Google Sheets

 column in Google Sheets

 .
-I enter the selector for the password input element, select the Type Content
+You enter the selector for the password input element, select the Type Content

 option, and use the expression to retrieve data from rows matching the running profile’s profileId